Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 The Hyacinth species you usually see in the garden or shops are the cultivars of the wild Hyacinth plant.

-These cultivars include single Hyacinth, double Hyacinth, and multiflora Hyacinth, offering vividly colorful blossoms ranging from white, cream, pink, rose, cobalt blue, deep purple, and wine red.
+These cultivars include single Hyacinth, double Hyacinth, multiflora Hyacinth, and Grape Hyacinth, offering vividly colorful blossoms ranging from white, cream, pink, rose, cobalt blue, deep purple, and wine red.

-The great thing about Hyacinth cultivars is that they exhibit the best forms of colors and intense fragrance and even proliferate in homes or outdoors with the least effort.
+The great thing about Hyacinths is that they exhibit the best colors and intense fragrances and even grow in homes or outdoors with the least effort.

-Nevertheless, growing them from seeds can become challenging because they are usually produced from bulbs.
+Nevertheless, growing them from seeds can become challenging because Hyacinth bulbs usually produce them.

 Most Hyacinths grown from the seeds fail before they can even be germinated.

 You heard it right!
-Successfully propagating Hyacinth seeds would require harvesting and maturing seeds, the proper preparation, and a conducive growing environment.
+Successfully propagating Hyacinth seeds would require harvesting mature and viable seeds, properly preparing seedbeds, and a conducive growing environment.

 Here is a brief guide about Hyacinth seeds.